hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/009_secret_of_work.md

 were a stranger in this land, a sojourner; work incessantly, but do not bind yourselves; bondage is terrible.
 This world is not our habitation, it is only one of the many stages through which we are passing.
-Remember that great saying of the Sânkhya, "The whole of nature is for the soul, not the soul for nature."
+Remember that great saying of the Sānkhya, "The whole of nature is for the soul, not the soul for nature."
 The very reason of nature's existence is for the education of the soul; it has no other meaning; it is there because the soul must have knowledge, and through knowledge free itself.
 If we